wp-plugins/content-protector/readme.txt

 == Frequently Asked Questions ==

 Coming soon.
-In the meantime, check out the support forum and ask away.
+In the meantime, check out the <a href="http://wordpress.org/support/plugin/content-protector">support forum</a> and ask away.

 == Screenshots ==

-1. The Settings page for Content Protector.
+1. The Form Instructions tab on the Content Protector Settings page.
+2. The Form CSS tab on the Content Protector Settings page.
-2. TinyMCE dialog for generating Content Protector shortcodes.
+3. TinyMCE dialog for generating Content Protector shortcodes.
-3. A Content Protector shortcode wrapped around some top-secret content.
+4. A Content Protector shortcode wrapped around some top-secret content.
-4. The access form Content Protector creates for your authorized users to enter the password.
+5. The access form Content Protector creates for your authorized users to enter the password.
-5. If the password is wrong, an error message is displayed, along with the access form so they can try again.
+6. If the password is wrong, an error message is displayed, along with the access form so they can try again.
-6. A correct password results in a success message being displayed, along with the unlocked content.
+7. A correct password results in a success message being displayed, along with the unlocked content.
-7. If you've set a cookie, the success message is only shown on initial authorization.
+8. If you've set a cookie, the success message is only shown on initial authorization.
 This is how the unlocked content will be shown until the cookie expires.

 == Changelog ==

+= 1.2 =
+* Various CSS settings now controllable from the admin panel
+* Palettes on Settings color controls are now loaded from colors read from the active Theme's stylesheet.
+This should help in choosing colors that fit in with the active Theme.
+* Spinner image now preloaded
+* Some language stings changed

 = 1.1 =
 * AJAX loading message now customizable